bookun/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+I don't know the optimal combination method of thresholding.
+I can't find lane of challenge_video.mp4.
+So, I tried finding reason of fail.

+I picked below image in challege.mp4.

+![alt text][challenge0]

+Warped image is below.

+![alt text][challenge1]

+Threshold image is bellow.

+![alt text][challenge2]

+My combination is not appropriate.
+The remaining steps are failed because I failed in this step.